-Many verbs that we can use to express feelings or emotion can be turned into adjectives.
+Many verbs that we can use to express feelings or emotions can be turned into adjectives.

-- Walking up the stars tires me too much.
+- Walking up the stairs tires me too much.
 I’ll take the elevator. (from tire ⇒ tired / tiring)

 - You are boring me.
 Please stop talking. (from bore ⇒ bored / boring)

 - The announcement surprised everyone. (from surprise ⇒ surprised / surprising)

 -ed adjectives are used to describe how people feel.
 They cannot be used with things, because things have no emotions.

 - We’re tired.
 Can we stop running?